 The Department of Finance & Economics Advisory Board is established.

 Barack Obama becomes the first African American President.

-The World Health Organization declares H1N1 influenza strain - "Swine Flu" - a global pandemic.
+The World Health Organization declares the H1N1 influenza strain - "Swine Flu" - a global pandemic.

 Pilot Chesley B. "Sully" Sullenberger successfully crash lands U.S. Airways Flight 1549 in the Hudson River.

 President Barack Obama signs the Healthcare Reform Bill/ Patient Protection and Affordable Care Act into law.

 BP Deepwater Horizon oil spill disaster in the Gulf of Mexico leaves coastal industries and ecosystems reeling.

 Sharon L. Oswald becomes Dean of the College of Business.